elsaabs/IBMAbsLemFer/README.md

 The outputs used for figures can be found in the "plots-..." folder ("result" folders are empty).

 Note: check path in R files.
-The written ones correspond to codes folder saved on Desktop.
+The written ones correspond to codes folders saved on Desktop.